trisbee/policies/tickets/en_terms.md

 in the processing of personal data of Trisbee and the Promoter towards the Office for Personal Data Protection is governed by the relevant provisions of the GDPR.
-The Promoter is fully liable to Trisbee for any damage suffered thereby due to a breach of the Promoter\'s obligations related to the processing of the Buyers\' personal data set by the GDPR.
+The Promoter is fully liable to Trisbee for any damage suffered thereby due to a breach of the Promoter's obligations related to the processing of the Buyers\' personal data set by the GDPR.

-**4.1.12.** The Buyers' personal data shall be kept by Trisbee and the Promoter only until the Event is held, or until a Buyer\'s claims arising from participation in the Event are settled, or for a longer period of time if required so by law or necessary due to Trisbee's or the Promoter's legitimate interest, e.g. for the purpose of settling or
+**4.1.12.** The Buyers' personal data shall be kept by Trisbee and the Promoter only until the Event is held, or until a Buyer's claims arising from participation in the Event are settled, or for a longer period of time if required so by law or necessary due to Trisbee's or the Promoter's legitimate interest, e.g. for the purpose of settling or